30 December 2007

 Anna is a popular and beautiful actress, and William doesn't really know how to relate to her... particularly when, meeting her again, he spills something down her front.

 There's not much more I can say about the plot without giving the story away.
-Actually, there isn't really a whole lot of plot - it's a character-based film, gently paced, with several moving moments.
+Actually, there isn't really a whole lot of plot.
+It's a character-based film, gently paced, with several moving moments.
 The chemistry between the two principals is excellent.
 We thought it was very well done, the tone set right from the start.

 I suppose it could be summed up as a light and somewhat predictable romance story, but it's one of those that leaves the viewer warmed and inspired.